opportus/object-mapper/README.md

 parameter set on `null`, makes the method build then use a `Map` composed of the default `PathFinding` strategy.

-This default `PathFinding` behavior consists of guessing what is the appropriate point of the source class to connect to each point of the target class.
+This default `PathFinding` strategy consists of guessing what is the appropriate point of the source class to connect to each point of the target class.
 The connected *source point* and *target point* compose then a `Route` which is followed by the `ObjectMapper::map()` method.